Fencing appears in Jewish sports history more often than casual memory would suggest.

 Jewish fencing history is broader than Mayer, but she sharpens it

-Mayer is not the only name worth remembering.
+Mayer is one major name in a broader record.
 Jewish fencers from Hungary, Austria, Germany, and later Israel and the United States appear across twentieth-century competition.
 The World Jewish Sports Museum and the International Jewish Sports Hall of Fame both preserve that wider record because it helps correct the lazy assumption that Jews were marginal to serious athletic life.

 But Mayer sharpens the whole subject because she puts one of Jewish sport's recurring tensions in plain view.